The Taker/Tulsa

-The Taker/Tulsa is an album by American country music artist Waylon Jennings, released in 1971 on RCA Nashville.
+The Taker/Tulsa is a studio album by American country music artist Waylon Jennings, released in 1971 on RCA Nashville.
 The LP rose to #12 on the Billboard country albums chart while the single "The Taker" was a Top 5 hit single.

 Background

 The Taker/Tulsa is notable for featuring four compositions by Kris Kristofferson, who had emerged as a beacon for songwriters who wanted to bring a new poetic realism to country music.
 Jennings, who had bristled when RCA producers told him what songs to record, began demanding more control over his records on all fronts, and began recording songs by newer songwriters like Kristofferson, Shel Silverstein, and Mickey Newbury.
 Jennings was particularly taken with the Kristofferson ballad "Lovin' Her Was Easier (Than Anything I'll Ever Do Again)" but was stymied by RCA's recording policies, recalling in the audio version of his autobiography Waylon: